src-d/engine-deprecated/README.md

 ## Architecture

-The source{d} Engine functions as a command-line interface tool that provides easy access to components of the source{d} stack for Code As Data.
+source{d} Engine functions as a command-line interface tool that provides easy access to components of source{d} stack for Code As Data.

 It consists of a daemon managing all of the services, which are packaged as Docker containers: